-- 1 The Enrolment and Programme Regulations apply to doctoral degrees only as stated at Regulations 1a-b. - a Doctoral degrees are subject to:

-Regulation 4b(ii) within the Academic Calendar provisions

-Regulation 7 within the Definitions of Full-time and Part-time Study

-Regulation 10a within the General Programme Provisions

-Regulations 14-17 pertaining to Rescindment and Surrender of Qualifications

-Regulations 20a-b, 20d-e, 21a-b and 21d-e within the Enrolment provisions b Doctoral degrees governed by the 2011 or 2016 Statutes for the Degree of Doctor of Philosophy or by the General Regulations - Named Doctorates are subject to Regulations 1a and 18a of these Enrolment and Programme Regulations.
+- 1 The Enrolment and Programme Regulations apply to doctoral degrees only as stated at Regulations 1a-b. - a Doctoral degrees are subject to: Regulation 4b(ii) within the Academic Calendar provisions Regulation 7 within the Definitions of Full-time and Part-time Study Regulation 10a within the General Programme Provisions Regulations 14-17 pertaining to Rescindment and Surrender of Qualifications Regulations 20a-b, 20d-e, 21a-b and 21d-e within the Enrolment provisions Regulation 22 pertaining to Members of the Security Intelligence Service Regulation 76 pertaining to Provost's Special Powers. - b Doctoral degrees governed by the 2011 or 2016 Statutes for the Degree of Doctor of Philosophy or by the General Regulations Named Doctorates are subject to Regulations 1a and 18a of these Enrolment and Programme Regulations.